 Like content design and UX writing, conversation design is an exciting and fast-growing field.
 Unlike content design and UX writing, there aren’t that many resources available to help people learn the craft.
-Enter Hillary Black, author of our Chatbot Writing & Design course, and Ryan Farrell, creator of the Daily UX Writing Challenge.
+Enter Hillary Black, author of our Conversation Design for Chatbots course, and Ryan Farrell, creator of the Daily UX Writing Challenge.
 Thanks to their collaboration, we have a valuable new resource for learning conversation design: the Daily Conversation Design Challenge.

 I was the first person to complete this new 14-day email challenge and had a great time!
 It gave me four very timely learning opportunities: